Isaac Alfasi: Biography

-He was born in Qalaat Hammad, which is understood by most historians of the past 100 years to be Qalaat Beni Hammad in modern-day Algeria, capital city of the Hammadid rulers of central Maghreb.
-However, older sources believe Qalaat Hammad refers to a village near Fez.
-In the former case, Alfasi's name would indicate that his family had ancestry in Fez, an idea which is supported by the frequent reference to him as "ben Alfasi" or "ibn Alfasi" by the authorities closest to him in time and place.
-He studied in Kairouan, Tunisia under Rabbeinu Nissim ben Jacob, and Rabbeinu Chananel ben Chushiel the recognized rabbinical authorities of the age.
-Rabbeinu Chananel trained Alfasi to deduce and to clarify the Halakha from Talmudic sources, and Alfasi then conceived of the idea of compiling a comprehensive work that would present all of the practical conclusions of the Gemara in a clear, definitive manner.
-To achieve this goal, he worked for ten consecutive years in his father-in-law's attic.
+He was born in Qal'at Bani Hammad in modern-day Algeria, the capital city of the Sanhaja Hammadid dynasty of the central Maghreb, and is sometimes called "ha-Kala'i" because of it.
+Some older sources believe Qalaat Hammad refers to a village near Fez.
+Alfasi studied in Kairouan, Tunisia, under Nissim ben Jacob and Chananel ben Chushiel—recognized rabbinical authorities of the age.
+Ben Chushiel trained Alfasi to deduce and to clarify the Halakha from Talmudic sources, and Alfasi then conceived of the idea of compiling a comprehensive work that would present all of the practical conclusions of the Gemara in a clear, definitive manner.
+He worked in his father-in-law's attic for ten consecutive years to achieve this goal.

-In 1045, Alfasi moved to Fez with his wife and two children.
-(However, Binyamin Ze'ev Benedict and other recent scholars argue that Alfasi was never active in Fez.)
+In 1045, Alfasi moved to Fez with his wife and two children, hence the name "al fasi".
 Fez's Jewish community undertook to support him and his family so that he could work on his Sefer Ha-halachot undisturbed.
 They also founded a yeshiva in his honor, and many students throughout Morocco came to study under his guidance.
-The most famous of his many students is Rabbi Judah Halevi, author of the Kuzari; he also taught Rabbi Joseph ibn Migash (the Ri Migash), who was in turn a teacher of Rabbi Maimon, father and teacher of Maimonides (Rambam).
+The most famous of his many students is Judah Halevi, author of the Kuzari; he also taught Joseph ibn Migash (the Ri Migash), who was in turn a teacher of Rabbi Maimon, father and teacher of Maimonides (Rambam).

 Alfasi remained in Fez for 40 years, during which time he completed his Sefer Ha-halachot.
 In 1088, aged seventy-five, two informers denounced him to the government upon some unknown charge.
-He left Fes for Al-Andalus, eventually becoming head of the yeshiva in Lucena in 1089.
+He left Fes for Al-Andalus, eventually becoming head of the yeshiva in Lucena, Córdoba in 1089.

 His "magnanimous character" is illustrated by two incidents.
-When his opponent Rabbeinu Isaac Albalia died, Alfasi adopted Albalia's son.
-When Alfasi was himself on the point of death, he recommended as his successor in the Lucena rabbinate, not his own son, but his pupil Rabbi Joseph ibn Migash.
+When his opponent Isaac Albalia died, Alfasi adopted Albalia's son.
+When Alfasi was himself on the point of death, he recommended as his successor in the Lucena rabbinate, not his own son, but his pupil Joseph ibn Migash.